 Peace of Mind

 Dr. Kobernik and his team uphold the highest standards of the profession.
-Dr. Kobernik will recommend a physical be obtained from the patient’s primary care physician when the need arises.
+Dr. Kobernik will recommend a physical be obtained from the patient’s primary care physician when the need arises along with other testing if needed.
 Consultations from specialists may also be obtained to make sure the anesthesia plan is adapted perfectly for each individual patient.
 A team approach takes advantage of the expertise and knowledge of each of our patient’s healthcare providers to ensure a quality experience for the patient.

 There is a complete system of emergency equipment and medications available at all times to Dr. Kobernik and his team throughout the course of anesthesia and recovery.
 Dr. Kobernik’s extensive anesthesia training allows him to be able to handle any urgencies that may occur.